eclipse-tractusx/sldt-digital-twin-registry/docs/README.md

 #### Data Consumer
 1. needs an EDR token which is provided between the intercommunication between the EDCs.

-[//]: # (The Swagger UI of the AAS Registry is integrated with IAM.
-You can check the Swagger UI API calls for examples.)

 #### Visibility of specificAssetIds based on tenantId/BPN
 You can control the visibility of specificAssetIds based on the tenantId/BPN.